 Making your opening offer

 Don’t get too bogged down in comparing house prices of neighbouring properties – no property has a fixed price tag, and it is only worth what a buyer is prepared to pay for it.
 When making an opening offer on a house you may want to bid as much as 10 per cent lower than the asking price.
 This is likely to be knocked back by the seller, but both parties can use this offer as a starting point for future bids until an agreement is reached.
-Seek advice from friends or parents with experience of the local area; however, don’t feel you can’t bid a lower amount – the worst that can happen is that they decline the offer.
+Seek advice from friends or parents with experience of the local area.
+Don’t feel you can’t bid a lower amount – the worst that can happen is that they decline the offer.

-It’s common for first time buyers to consider emotions too highly in their decision-making process.
+It’s common for First Time Buyers to consider emotions too highly in their decision-making process.
 It is the estate agent’s job to get the best price possible for a property (remember they work for the seller, not for you) so they will often go to great lengths to stress the lifestyle benefits of a property.
 However, you need to think realistically about how your lifestyle might change in the years you’ll be in the property.
 Is there enough storage space?
 How would living there affect your commute to work?
 Who else might want this property and how easy would it be to sell in a few years’ time should you wish to move on?

 The old adage is to always try to buy the worst house on the best street, and this can certainly hold true.
 Every street has a “ceiling price”, past which investment in a property in unlikely to add value when you come to sell.
 Consider this and ask yourself whether you are paying a premium because of your emotional attraction to a property, rather than its actual value.
 Buying a house is a major financial commitment, and it pays to be practical; if in doubt, take a step back and listen to your head rather than your heart.